nellieangelova/Containerized_Pipelines_GA/README.md

 ## **About this project and its images**
 <br>

 > When it comes to genome analysis, the user can choose out of four different images, depending on his/her needs and of course, the available data.
-If you've checked the userguide, you probably came across this image below.
+If you've checked the userguide, you've probably already come across this image below.
 As you understand, the available analyses are parts of a bigger analysis and the whole project is somehow block-based.

 <br>